 Our comprehensive 90-day marketing plan for law firms breaks down the steps you need to take month by month.
 You’ll plan, execute, and evaluate your strategy to reach more potential clients.

 The first 30 days: laying the groundwork

 The first 30 days start with finding out exactly where your law firm’s website’s SEO currently stands.

-Find out how much traffic you’re getting, and your search engine rankings, research your competitors and establish your goals.
-Then decides if you need a new website or upgrade.
+Find out how much traffic you’re getting, and your search engine rankings, research your competitors, and establish your goals.
+Then decides if you need a new website or an upgrade.

 Assuming your law firm already has a website, even if it needs an upgrade, let’s run an SEO audit.

-The following tools can all be used to analyze a site’s performance and rankings:
+Use the following tools to analyze your site’s performance and rankings:

-They also make it easy to spot errors that need to be corrected.
+These platforms also make it easy to spot errors that need to be corrected on your website.